The Rules of Attraction (film): Critical reception

-The Rules of Attraction received mixed reviews.
+The Rules of Attraction received mixed reviews from critics.
 It has a "rotten" approval rating of 44% on review aggregator website Rotten Tomatoes based on 142 reviews, with an average rating of 5.4/10.
 The site's consensus reads: "A tiresome movie about unsympathetic college kids engaging in self-destructive behaviors".
 On Metacritic, it has a score of 50 out of 100 based on reviews from 30 critics, indicating "mixed or average reviews".
 According to Stephen Holden of The New York Times, "if The Rules of Attraction,...is a much more faithful novel-to-screen adaptation than American Psycho, its reverence for its source proves to be its biggest problem.
 Where Mary Harron re-invented American Psycho as an elegant comic horror film, Roger Avary, who wrote and directed The Rules of Attraction, dives headlong into the depravity roiling in the student body of the fictional Camden College.
 Where Ms. Harron shrewdly created a surreal, high-styled ambiance for Mr. Ellis's monstrous humanoids to rattle around in, Mr. Avary wants to convince us that his movie's dissipated symbols of late capitalist excess really exist.
 The harder the movie tries to shock, the shriller it rings."
 Richard Corliss characterized the film as a "frenetically chic look at a daisy chain of collegiate craving...Sex, drugs and rack 'n' ruin; pretty people doing nasty things to one another...honestly, what more could you want in a movie?".

-Roger Ebert described the film as a "skillfully made movie about reprehensible people", praising Avary's presentation but criticizing the characterization.
-Ebert also criticized what he considered a lack of realism in the film, and negatively compared the film's characters to American Psycho and Less than Zero, writing "...by the end, I felt a sad indifference.
-These characters are not from life and do not form into a useful fiction.
-Their excesses of sex and substance abuse are physically unwise, financially unlikely and emotionally impossible.
+Roger Ebert described the film as a "skillfully made movie about reprehensible people", giving it two out of four stars.
+Regarding the main characters, he stated "...by the end, I felt a sad indifference.
+These characters are not from life and do not form into useful fiction.
+Their excesses of sex and substance abuse are physically unwise, financially unlikely, and emotionally impossible.
 I do not censor their behavior but lament the movie's fascination with it."
-Ebert ultimately gave it 2 stars out of 4, concluding his review by saying "The inhabitants of "The Rules of Attraction" are superficial and transparent.
+Ebert concluded his review by saying: "The inhabitants of The Rules of Attraction are superficial and transparent.
 We know people like that, and hope they will get better."

 Author's reception

-Bret Easton Ellis spoke positively of the film in 2010 when speaking of film adaptations of his writing, stating "My favorite movie out of the four was The Rules of Attraction.
+Bret Easton Ellis spoke positively of the film in 2010 when speaking of film adaptations of his writing, stating: "My favorite movie out of the four was The Rules of Attraction.
 I thought it was the only one that captured the sensibility of the novel in a cinematic way.
 I know I'm sounding like a film critic on that, but I'm talking about that in an emotional way—as the writer of the novel.
 I watched that movie and thought they got it in a way that Mary Harron [director of American Psycho] didn't and Less than Zero didn't."